thisisamardeep/portfolio/_posts/maps_cpp.md

 ---
 There are 2 types of map

-normal map(values are sorted by key)
+normal oredered map(values are sorted by key)

 unoredered map (values are not sorted by key)

-This describes ways to insert/update/delete/search elements from both types of maps.

 List all possible ways to insert into ordered map.